yitingliii/CIS-550/README.md

 There are several directories in our repo.
 - Documents: including every documents related to this projects.
-(Project outline as well as SQL query PDF version).
+(Project outline, SQL query PDF version, ER diagram).
 - server: copied from class files as starter code
 - client: copied from class files as starter code